 Robert qualified as a solicitor in 1976.
 From 1988 – 2000 he was proprietor of Ringrose Wharton & Co, a law firm in Bristol which he sold to another Bristol law firm.
 He then worked with two other Bristol law firms culminating as Head of Financial Services regulatory team and overseeing a property fund.
 From 2015 to 2020 he was a Partner in Keystone Law, a top 100 London law firm, advising clients at board level on acquisitions, regulatory compliance and corporate governance.
 Since 2020 he has been acting for corporate financial services clients of Ringrose Wharton Solicitors.
 From 1989-2016 he was Founder, Director and Shareholder of ADR Group, the first and largest provider of mediation and mediation training services in the UK.
 He was in the Territorial Army from 1974 – 2012 carrying out many roles.
 Currently Robert is Chairman in Gloucestershire of Wessex Reserve Forces & Cadets Association and a current Board member of WRFCA; a Trustee of the Lord-Lieutenant for Gloucestershire’s Fund; a member of the HCG Armed Forces Group; a member of the regulation and governance committee of AFM; Vice Chair of the Royal Gloucestershire Hussars Yeomanry Association and a Member of the Association of Compliance Consultants.
 Past roles include Employer’s Representative for WRFCA, past regional organiser for the Association of Lloyds of London Members, a Trustee of the Gauntlet Trust of the Armourers and Braziers (a livery company); non-executive director of ADR Group and a Council member of the Royal Bath & West Society.
 His interests are shooting, skiiing and most outdoor activities.

-Marcus Steel – Honorary Treasurer
+Steve Wood – Honorary Treasurer